 Quick overview:

-Ebooks are easy to read on Windows 8: Microsoft is offering a fully integrated PDF reader for the first time.
+Ebooks under Windows 8 are easy to read: Microsoft offers a fully integrated PDF reader for the first time.
 However, the app is limited in terms of functionality.
-Whether on a PC or tablet, we recommend that all e-book readers take a look at the Windows Store, where the "Book" and "Fiction Book Reader" apps catch the eye.
+Whether on a PC or tablet, all e-book readers are advised to take a look at the Windows Store, where the "Book" and "Fiction Book Reader" apps catch the eye.
 A Win 8 reader quick check.

 Ebook app from Windows 8: "Reader" is pre-installed, fast and simple